 2. Plan a destination wedding.

-Pick a third place, away from your respective home towns.
+Pick the third place, away from your respective home towns.
 People understand that a destination wedding is always done within rational boundaries and they’ll never question you.
 Besides, it’s not possible for everyone to take time out and actually travel for the wedding in certain circumstances.

 3. Plan a destination wedding in another continent.